xyproto/algernon/README.md

 * The `ollama` server must be running locally, or a `host:port` must be set in the `OLLAMA_HOST` environment variable.

-Example use, using the default `tinyllama` model (will be downloaded at first use, the size is 637 MiB and it should run anywhere).
+For example, using the default `tinyllama` model (will be downloaded at first use, the size is 637 MiB and it should run anywhere).

 ```
 lua> ollama()